 Sugar plate or paste was lavishly used to fashion exquisite centerpieces featuring detailed depictions of churches, castles, rocks, columns, and fountains.
 Often, plate was molded and exquisitely colored to imitate fruits, eggs, nuts, flowers, and even small birds, and animals.
 Some sugar creations for the royal table were extravagantly gilded using pure gold leaf.

-You can try your hand at making historical of sweetmeats using the authentic Renaissance candy recipes given on this page.
+You can try your hand at making historical sweetmeats using the authentic Renaissance candy recipes featured on this page.